smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

      */
     boolean onVehicleTypeReceived(VehicleType type);
 ```

-3. If the vehicle type is supported, the app should return **true** from the callback function.
-4. If the vehicle type is not supported and the app does not wish to proceed with connection, the app should return **false** from the callback function.
-5. The SDL libraries should continue with session on receiving **true** from the callback function.
-6. The SDL libraries should immediately terminate connection on receiving **false** from the callback function.
-7. If the `StartServiceACK` protocol message doesn’t have the vehicle data, this above methods will be called, when the RegisterAppInterfaceResponse comes in.
-If the developer responds with false, the library will send an `UnregisterAppInterface` request.
-8. The callback function will notifiy application layer only once when vehicle type info is available.
-If the function is called after `StartServiceACK` protocol message is received, it will not be called second time on receiving `RegisterAppInterface` response.

 #### Android App Library Changes

 The Android app library will need to implement the above protocol changes.
 In addition to implementing a protocol message, it will need the additional implementation to propagate vehicle type info to the application layer.
 This proposal is not applicable to Android Apps registered using AOA.